Cristiaaannn/Cristiaaannn/README.md

 -  **TAOCP Visualizer Project:**
-A future project set to begin following the completion of the C++ Learning Journey.
-This ambitious initiative aims to create a C++ GUI visualizer for the concepts and exercises in Donald Knuth's "The Art of Computer Programming".
-The project is intended to showcase my commitment to understanding and visualizing complex algorithms and data structures, integrating my practical experiences from work.
+A forthcoming project set to commence after the C++ Learning Journey.
+This initiative aims to create a comprehensive C++ GUI visualizer for algorithms and data structures, inspired by the teachings in "Introduction to Algorithms" (CLRS) and MIT's algorithm lectures.
+The goal is to create an interactive and engaging tool to visualize and understand complex algorithmic concepts.
 [Link to Repository - Coming Soon]

 **🌟 Professional Statement:**